MycroftAI/documentation/docs/mycroft-technologies/mycroft-core/plugins/tts.md

 ### `get_tts()`

 The `get_tts()` method will be called by Mycroft to generate audio and (optionally) phonemes.
 This is the main method that the plugin creator needs to implement.
+It is called with:

-It's called with a `sentence`, a piece of text to turn into audio, and a `wav_file` an path to where Mycroft would like to store the generated audio data.
+- `sentence` (str): a piece of text to turn into audio.
+- `wav_file` (str): path to where Mycroft should store the generated audio data.

-This method should generate audio data and return a Tuple (path to written data (generally the input argument), phoneme list).
+This method should generate audio data and return a Tuple:
+- path to written data (generally the input argument)
+- viseme list for synthesized audio

-As an example see the [get_tts for mimic2](https://github.com/MycroftAI/mycroft-core/blob/dev/mycroft/tts/mimic2_tts.py#L225)
+As an example see the [`get_tts` method for Mimic2](https://github.com/MycroftAI/mycroft-core/blob/dev/mycroft/tts/mimic2_tts.py#L225).

 ### TTS Validator

-To check if the TTS can be used a validator class is needed, this should inherit from `mycroft.tts.TTSValidaor`.
+To check if the TTS can be used, a validator class is needed.
+This should inherit from `mycroft.tts.TTSValidaor`.
 It will be called with the TTS class as argument and will store it in `self.tts`.

 The following is the bare minimum implementation: